frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 spiritual gift on a weekly basis.

-"There," he says, "we allow the Lord to erase our sins, to heal our hearts, to raise us up, to embrace us and to reveal to us his tender and compassionate countenance.
+"There," he says, "we allow the Lord to erase our sins, to heal our hearts, to raise us up, to embrace us, and to reveal to us his tender and compassionate countenance.

-"There is no better way," he says, "to know God than to let him reconcile us to himself," as St. Paul says to the Corinthians (cf. 2 Cor.
+"There is no better way," he says, "to know God than to let him reconcile us to himself," as St. Paul says to the Corinthians (*cf*.
+2 Cor.
 5:20), "and to savor his forgiveness.

 "Let us not neglect Confession, but rediscover the beauty of the